 - A title that creates interest and is branded (The bossy redhead is telling you what to do)

 - A shortened link (if you don’t know what that means, look it up)

-- A second hashtag that’s quite specific.
+- Hashtags that are quite specific.
 This helps any kind of writer (and that’s my demographic) know that this post is for them.

 - It’s not ME or I focused.

 - It’s short, 280 characters or less, meaning easy to RT without any editing at all.